KarlPurk/redux-decorators/readme.md

 bootstrap(AppComponent);
 ```

-In the above example we've imported the `app.reducer` as a side-effect only
+In the above example we imported the `app.reducer` as a side-effect only
 module - that's all we need to do.

 # API